 - The Title IX Coordinator/Office frequently provides training to responsible employees, including academic department chairs, and to other faculty and staff regarding reporting requirements, available resources, and options for supporting individuals with concerns related to sexual harassment and sexual violence.
 The Title IX Coordinator/Office participates in outreach and engagement activities on all UWM campuses and offers training to offices, community partners, and student groups upon request. - The Office of Survivor Support & Victim Advocacy provides confidential advocacy and support services for student victim/survivors.
-Victim advocates can offer emotional support, help with understanding reporting options, walk students through the process if they choose to report, provide legal, housing, and academic advocacy, and connect students with other resources. - Norris Health Center, University Counseling, and Office of Health Promotion and Wellness provide sexual violence education through counseling and outreach activities in collaboration with various departments on campus and agencies in the community.
-For example, the annual Campus and Communities United against Violence Resource Fair involves campus departments and community
+Victim advocates can offer emotional support, help with understanding reporting options, walk students through the process if they choose to report, provide legal, housing, and academic advocacy, and connect students with other resources. - The Student Health and Wellness Center provides sexual violence education through outreach activities in collaboration with various departments on campus and agencies in the community.
+For example, an annual fair held during Sexual Assault Awareness Month involves campus departments and community organizations that provide support services to survivors of sexual assault and relationship violence.